 To call an election on any other Tuesday, the jurisdiction must meet the criteria for one of the exceptions listed below.

-- Governor calls a Special: Special elections called by the Governor.
-[Art.
-II Sec.
-8(c)&9(c)]
+- Special Election: Special elections called by the Governor.
+[Article II Section 8© & 9(c)]

-(However, Article IV Sect 8(c)(3) allows the Legislature to enact statutes calling elections.)
+[However, Article IV Section 8(c)(3) allows the Legislature to enact statutes calling elections.]

 - Charters: Elections called by chartered counties or cities where the charter provisions provide for other election dates.

 Any kind of school district election may also be consolidated with this type of election if 95 percent or more of the school district population is contained within the chartered city or county.
 Elections Code Section 1302.2 reiterates the ability of a school or community college district that shares territory with a charter city to consolidate its governing board election with that charter city’s election.
 The section further allows all component districts of a high school or community college district to consolidate as well.
 This section makes no reference to the percentage of school territory the city must contain in order to have such a consolidation like Section 1003(d) requires – it simply calls for inclusion of “territory that is in part the same as the chartered city.”